- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-It’s important to exercise as much as you can to keep muscles working as well as possible.
+It’s important to exercise as much as you can.
 Exercise helps prevent problems that are caused by long-term bed rest, such as stiff joints, weak muscles, breathing problems, constipation, skin sores, poor appetite, and mental changes.
 It also helps reduce stress and relieve fatigue.
-Talk with your doctor about exercises that you can safely do, and then set goals for slowly increasing your physical activity level.
+Talk with your cancer team about exercises that you can safely do, and then set goals for slowly increasing your activity level.
 If you have trouble moving around, please see the section called “Weakness.”

 What the patient can do

 - Do as much daily self-care as possible.

 - Talk with your cancer team about the kind of exercise you can do to help reduce tiredness and give you more energy.